 Figural wine bottle holder from Brienz, Switzerland circa mid-nineteenth century.
 The magnificent carved, bearded gentleman lays upon a cart and is contoured to allow a bottle to rest as he holds a twig-form collar and twig-saw to nestle the bottle.
 The rare holder is assembled with pegs and has working wooden wheels.
 Early Black Forest carvings of walnut and linden trunks, symbols of luxury and wealth, were featured in international exhibitions in London, Paris and the United States.
 Carving of a human figure, as well as it unusual form, make the holder an extraordinary example for the collector of wine-related antiques.
-11" H., 5 3/4" W., 18 1/2" L.
+Quite fine condition apart from wear to nose area upon this over 150 year old antique.11" H., 5 3/4" W., 18 1/2" L.